benhallouk/HCLC-Portal/README.md

 By contributing to Hackney-Portal Project, you will be a valued member of passionate team, we would like you to follow best coding practices as we do and use the latest and gratest technology as we do.

-# Learn more about how we collaborate using Github:

 # Contributing
 This guide is for anyone interested in contributing to Hackney-Portal.